63 Easy Backpacking Food Ideas

 We have whole posts dedicated to backpacking cooking gear and backpacking stoves, but here are some of our favorite gear items to prepare your backcountry food on the trail.

-We use a Soto Windmaster Stove with this Sea to Summit pot when we plan on doing a mix of commercial freeze-dried meals and DIY meals.
+• Stove and pot setup: We use a Soto Windmaster Stove with this MSR 1.3 L pot (or Soto’s New River pot for solo hikes) when we plan on doing a mix of commercial freeze-dried meals and DIY meals.
 This combo can boil water efficiently and provides good simmer control for cooking our own meals.
-It’s fairly light at a total weight of 9.7 oz.
+It’s fairly light at a total weight of 10.4oz (8 oz for the solo setup).

-These Humangear GoBites utensils have served us well over the years, and they also have a fork end.
-This MSR folding spoon is also a good option and is a bit longer for reaching into a meal pouch.
+• Favorite eating utensils: These Humangear GoBites utensils have served us well over the years, and they also have a fork end.

 Looking for more backpacking food resources?
 Check out our guides to vegan backpacking food, gluten-free backpacking food, these lightweight backpacking recipes, and our ultimate guide to dehydrating food for backpacking!